Sexual Assault Lawyers

 Sexual assault violates the victim's personal space.
-It involves unwanted touching, kissing, hugging, groping, or even rape.
-When sexual assault occurs in the workplace or is perpetrated by a coworker or supervisor, you are likely entitled to damages.
-If you are subject to sexual assault in the workplace, you should consult an experienced New York City sexual harassment lawyer at Phillips & Associates.
+It can involve unwanted touching, kissing, hugging, groping, or even rape.
+When assault occurs in the workplace or is perpetrated by a coworker or supervisor, you are likely entitled to damages.
+If you are subject to this type of assault in the workplace, you should consult experienced New York City sexual assault lawyers of Phillips & Associates.
 Our employment law firm has recovered millions of dollars for its clients who were victims of sexual assault and sexual harassment in the workplace.
 We can also attempt to seek a confidential settlement and/or file with a state or local agency if you are hesitant about moving forward with an actual lawsuit.

 Sexual assault is a form of harassment, whether it occurs between men and women, between people of the same sex, or when the victim is transgender.